omarXzain/reading-notes/class-01.md

 ---------------------
 ### we will focus and learn about:

-● The different versions of HTML and how to indicate which version you are using
+- The different versions of HTML and how to indicate which version you are using.
-● How to add comments to your code
+- How to add comments to your code.
-● Global attributes, which are attributes that can be used on any element, including the class and id attributes
+- Global attributes, which are attributes that can be used on any element, including the class and id attributes.
-● Elements that are used to group together parts of the page where no other element is suitable
+- Elements that are used to group together parts of the page where no other element is suitable.
-● How to embed a page within a page using iframes
+- How to embed a page within a page using iframes.
-● How to add information about the web page using the
+- How to add information about the web page using the <meta> element.
-<meta> element
-● Adding characters such as angled brackets and copyright symbols
+- Adding characters such as angled brackets and copyright symbols.

 ### DOCTYPEs
 ![DOCTYPEs](https://www.minddevelopmentanddesign.com/wp-content/uploads/2009/12/shutterstock_117763438.jpg)